OfficeDev/microsoft-teams-apps-company-communicator/Wiki/Deployment-guide.md

     * You can change this list later by going to the App Service's "Configuration" blade.

 1. If you wish to change the app name, description, and icon from the defaults, modify the corresponding template parameters.

+1. If you wish to change the header/banner text and logo, refer to FAQ in the Wiki.

 1. Agree to the Azure terms and conditions by clicking on the check box "I agree to the terms and conditions stated above" located at the bottom of the page.